Azure/azurehpc/apps/ansys_mechanical/readme.md

      "sudo": true
 },

-in the scripts section above the pbsdownload piece (~line 90 in the config.json file).
-You will also need to add "add_pkg" to the tags section for the compute nodes (~line 50 in the config.json file).Once these changes are made, then when you build the cluster (azhpc-build) it will get the neccessary scripts to install the prerequsites on the compute nodes
+Finally, add "add_pkg" to the tags section for the compute nodes (~line 50 in the config.json file).Once these changes are made, then when you build the cluster (azhpc-build) it will get the neccessary scripts to install the prerequsites on the compute nodes

 Dependencies for binary version: